menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Adams is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Adams is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Adams is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Adams who work in office and administrative support (18.57%), management occupations (10.55%), and teaching (8.44%).

 Setting & Lifestyle